 The wrought-iron griffins at the base of 443 have limestone counterparts at the base and upper stories of 451.

 443 Wrightwood has a variety of studio and 1-bedroom floor plans.
-As of early February 2014, rents ranged from $885 to $1,465, including heat and cooking gas.
-Floor plans are available online.
+Floor plans are accessible online.

 Apartments have wood-look flooring.
 Vintage touches include arches and crown moldings.

 Kitchens have been updated with newer maple cabinets, gas ranges, dishwashers and built-in microwaves.